weleoka/ardeidae_py/README.md

 ### Client
 Execute client as shellscript ./udpcli.py

+After making a request for a "file" transfer the client will wait for RcvTimeOut.

+If the "file" requested is particularly large the server will take quite a long time to generate it, and the server will not start sending pakets util the file is ready, this is why the client has a RcvTimeOut for waiting for a response from the server.

+Once a UDP paket is recieved that notifies the client that the file is ready the client switches to recieve file mode.
+For each paket ariving RcvTimeOut is reset.

+The timer on function: recv_file_with_size will include the RcvTimeOut value.

 ## Code and Notes
 * The server imports dependencies from ardei_server_utils.py and the clients from ardei_client_utils.py.
-* The servers by default do not accept requests for greater than 10 000 000 character transfers.
+* The servers by default do not accept requests for greater than 123456789 character transfers.

+- Fix the TCP recieve function to not loop for ever.

 ## Sources and inspiration
 http://docs.python.org/3.1/howto/sockets.html